Black-box optimization on hyper-rectangle using Recursive Modified Pattern Search and application to ROC-based Classification Problem: Recursive Modified Pattern Search (RMPS)

+Within an iteration, there is only one \textit{global step size} along with $2n$ \textit{local step sizes} which are initialized at the same value as that of \textit{global step size}.
+At the end of the iteration, each of them ends up being less than or equal to the \textit{global step size} of that iteration.
+It should be noted that in a \textit{run}, the \textit{global step size} might decrease or remain same after each iteration.
+On the other hand, the values of the \textit{local step sizes} do not depend on their values in the previous iteration as it's initial value is set to be equal to \textit{global step size} at the beginning of each iteration.
+A \textit{run} terminates when \textit{global step size} becomes smaller than $\phi$.

-Note that the jump-start strategy at the end of each run is performed to ensure that the solution does not get struck in some local solution.
-But in case it is known that the objective function is convex, clearly, there is no need to jump-start since each \textit{run} is designed in such a way that it returns a local solution (see Appendix : A) which is the global solution in case of convex objective function.
-So for minimizing a convex function, only one \textit{run} is sufficient.
-Thus using the prior knowledge of convexity, computation time can be reduced while minimizing a convex function (see Section \ref{sec_convex}).\\
+\paragraph{RMPS restart strategy :} For considering sufficiently small \textit{step size threshold} value, under regularity conditions it can be shown that RMPS returns the global minimum (see Section \ref{sec_theory}).
+Also the \textit{run} terminates when \textit{global step size} becomes smaller than \textit{step size threshold}.
+However for non-convex functions, it is hard to verify if that is a global minimum or not.
+To increase the likelihood of reaching the global minimum, at the end of a \textit{run}, another \textit{run} is initiated setting the \textit{global step size} to initial \textit{global step size} $s_{initial}$.
+Thus at the beginning of the next \textit{run}, the subsequent set of candidate points are chosen from distant neighborhood and this heuristic approach increases the likelihood of jumping out of the current local solution.
+Note that, in case it is known that the objective function is convex, there is no need to `restart' since each \textit{run} is designed in such a way that it returns a local solution (see Section \ref{sec_theory}) which is the global solution in case of convex objective function. therefore, execution of only one \textit{run} is sufficient for minimizing a convex function, .